JayaswalPrateek/MyCSnotesForME/Data Strs.md

 	- the largest element of the left subtree is the element you find by going right over and over till you hit a `nullptr` from the root node of the left subtree
 	- the smallest element of the right subtree is the element you find by going left over and over till you hit a `nullptr` from the root node of the right subtree
 	- this decision can be made by predicting which choice will give a more balanced tree

+<mark style="background: #D2B3FFA6;">Red Black Tree</mark>
+- also a self balancing binary search tree
+- how Red Black Tree is better than AVL Tree
+	- optimized for frequent insertions and deletions while AVL Trees are optimized for quicker lookup
+	-  so when the requirement is lookup intensive then use AVL Trees and when the requirement is read/write intensive then use Red Black Trees
+	- Red Black Trees are better for frequent insertions and deletions as lesser number of rotations are needed for balancing the tree
+	- Red Black Trees occupy less memory than AVL Trees
+	- hence many STL containers are implemented using Red Black Trees while Databases are implemented using AVL Trees
+- Rules of a Red Black Tree
+	- should be a binary search tree in the first place
+	- a node of a Red Black Tree can either be red or black like a boolean can be true or false
+	- the root is always black
+	- all paths from the root to any leaf should have equal number of black nodes
+	- no 2 red nodes can be adjacent meaning a red node cannot be a parent or child to another red node(but siblings of a red node can be red)
+	- all `nullptr` nodes are considered black nodes

 <mark style="background: #D2B3FFA6;">Graphs</mark>
 - <mark style="background: #BBFABBA6;">linked list and trees are also graphs</mark>